effat/SQA-2026/Workshops/W8/instruct.md

 Identify different types of input-related failures, including crashes, infinite loops, and logic errors.

-Run an LLm to generate input to fuzz a graph traversal algorithm to record and analyze failures.
+Use an LLM to generate fuzzing inputs for a graph traversal algorithm and analyze the resulting failures.

 ## Targeted Courses